Public Officials

 LIBRARY FUNDING

-State funding to the MBLC – FY2025 Legislative Agenda
+State funding to the MBLC – FY2026 Legislative Agenda

+In uncertain times the Commonwealth’s public libraries are more important than ever.
+They bring people together and provide free resources and services to all.
 The majority of state funding to the MBLC goes to support local libraries and library services.
-For FY2025, the MBLC is prioritizing funding to State Aid to Public Libraries Program-local aid for libraries (state budget line 7000-9501), the Massachusetts Center for the Book (state budget line 7000-9508) and the Board of Library Commissioners agency line (state budget line 7000-9101).
+For FY2026, the MBLC is prioritizing funding to State Aid to Public Libraries Program-local aid for libraries (state budget line 7000-9501), the Massachusetts Center for the Book (state budget line 7000-9508) and the Board of Library Commissioners agency line (state budget line 7000-9101).

 State Aid to Public Libraries (local aid for libraries)